Houdini 20.5 VEX

 Defaults to nowrite.

 A binding not marked writable will not be written back to the CPU as it will be assumed to be unchanged.
 Note you may still actually write to it if you try hard enough.
-Doing so will result in undefined behaviour.
+Doing so will result in undefined behavior.

 opt / noopt